egreiner/IegTools.Sequencer/README.md

 The library allows you to define:

-- Transition jobs: from one state to another state, when it should be triggered, and the action that should be invoked.
+- Various transition jobs: from one state to another state, when it should be triggered and a optional action that should be invoked.
 - Force state on specified conditions.
 - Invoke actions on specified states.
+- Activate Debug Logging.

 ### Build Status
 &nbsp; ![workflow tests](https://github.com/egreiner/IegTools.Sequencer/actions/workflows/ci-tests.yml/badge.svg)